Thue/rfwadmin/README.md

 A web and/or command line interface for controlling a MineCraft server, optimized for quickly restarting with custom maps such as Race For Wool (RFW).

-NOTE NOTE NOTE: Will not work with 1.7pre snapshots until I have fixed the log handling.

 To install
 ----------